 • Notebook and pen

 • Bathing suit and swimming towel if you wish to use the outdoor pool (warmer months)

 • Slippers (no shoes are allowed in most meeting spaces)

 Cell phones do not work at Menla or the immediate surrounding area.
-However thanks to an amazing anonymous donation, all guest housing, all meeting rooms, and even many places outdoors now have free fiber-optic high-speed wifi access, which can support VoIP cell phone usage.
-There are also landline phones in all deluxe guest rooms, as well as in the common area of our standard shared cabins and cottages, and there is also a public phone in the Lhasa Business Center.
+However thanks to an amazing anonymous donation, all guest housing, all meeting rooms, and even many places outdoors have free fiber-optic high-speed wifi access, which can support VoIP cell phone usage.
+There are also landline phones in all deluxe guest rooms, as well as in the common area of our standard shared cabins and cottages.

 While some of the buildings are not setup for wheelchair access, Lhasa Inn—the main lodge at Menla—is equipped with a wheelchair ramp, an elevator, and four rooms with specially-designed bathrooms to accommodate guests with wheelchairs.
 Additionally, Kathmandu has a 6 rooms on the ground floor that are similarly designed.
 The Conference Center Main Hall and Café/Bookstore area of the Conference Center is wheelchair-accessible.
 Please be sure to let us know your needs in advance, preferably when you register.

 People attending non-Menla-sponsored group retreats should check with the sponsoring organization’s leadership.

 For people attending Menla-sponsored retreats, yes!
 In these cases, they simply pay for their accommodations and while you’re in class, they can luxuriate at our spa, take a mountain hike on one of our enchanted trails, enjoy all our wonderful meals, and take advantage of a variety of individual guest experiences, private classes, and other activities which can be booked in advance to help them create their own retreat to whatever degree they care to.